 Loumidis, K. (1992).

-K. Loumidis (Chair).
-Cognitive behavioural approaches for people with
+disabilities.
+In K. Loumidis (Chair).
+Cognitive behavioural approaches

 Loumidis, K. &